 If travelling in a larger group (more than 2) or aren’t confident riding a scooter, then a hire car is a great option.
-And with a hire car there is the option for a driver.
-Besides from driving you around, your driver will usually suggest a route and popular tourist attractions to include in the day.
+And with a hire car, there is the option for a driver.
+Besides driving you around, your driver will usually suggest a route and popular tourist attractions to include in the day.

-A hire car with driver costs php3000 ($60) for 8 hours and can take 4 passengers + driver.
+A hire car with a driver costs php3000 ($60) for 8 hours and can take 4 passengers + driver.

 Local Bus and Habal-Habal